Filter across data sources

 Filtering across data sources generally won't work if the charts involved are based on data sources of different types, even if the fields have the same visible name.
 This is because filtering is based on the internal field IDs, not the visible field names in the data source.
 (And, once a field has been created in the data source, you can't edit the internal ID.)

-For example, say you have a report with 3 different data sources: one from Google Sheets, and two from Analytics.
+Say you have a report with 3 different data sources: one from Google Sheets, and two from Analytics.
 Even if all three data sources include a field with the visible name of "Country," only the Analytics data sources share the same internal structure.
-So a filter control for the Analytics charts can use the Country dimension from either data source, but it won't filter the Google Sheets chart.
+A filter control for the Analytics charts can use the Country dimension from either data source, but it won't filter the Google Sheets chart.
 Conversely, a filter control based on the Sheets Country dimension will filter the Sheets-based chart, but won't affect the Analytics charts.

 The embedded report below illustrates the limits of cross data source filtering.